Second Album Blues?

 First, music has always been communal and collaborative for me.

-So, when I couldn’t play, it hurt because not only could I not find connection to myself through my instrument, I couldn’t pursue and reinforce the connection to others that making music brought either.
+So, when I couldn’t play in Sheffield, it hurt because not only could I not find connection to myself through my instrument, I couldn’t pursue and reinforce the connection to others that making music brought either.

 I didn't just lose the part of myself that loved and enjoyed playing.